w3c-ccg/vcalm/CONTRIBUTING.md

 A "healthy" number of reviewers, usually at least 3 people other than yourself, is good.

+### Merging Pull Requests

+It is recommended to merge PR using a "Rebase merge", rather than a "Squash and merge".
+Merge commits are disabled in order maintain a linear commit history.
+"Rebase and merge" is prefered because it maintains the authorship and commit date information which can be important for determining intellectual property contributions.

 ## Edit style guide
 The following are style tips when editing the specification.
 - Try to have max of 80 char (do hard wrap, not auto wrap)